Parts of Animals

 Parts of Animals (or On the Parts of Animals; Greek Περὶ ζῴων μορίων; Latin De Partibus Animalium) is one of Aristotle's major texts on biology.
 It was written around 350 BC.
 The whole work is roughly a study in animal anatomy and physiology; it aims to provide a scientific understanding of the parts (organs, tissues, fluids, etc.) of animals and asks whether these parts were designed or arose by chance.

 Chronology

 The treatise consists of four books whose authenticity has not been questioned, although its chronology is disputed.
 The consensus places it before the Generation of animals and perhaps later to History of animals.
 There are indications that Aristotle placed this book at the beginning of his biological works.

 Content

+In the first book, Aristotle lays out his method of thinking when it comes to this subject.
+In the rest of the books, Aristotle studies the internal and external parts of the blood and non-blood animals, comparing them with human beings, showing the common and the specific.